Marjie Lawrence: Early life

-Born in Birmingham, Warwickshire, Marjie undertook weekend acting classes from aged 12 at the Birmingham Theatre School.
-After completing her schooling, she was accepted to be trained at the Birmingham School of Speech & Drama on a three-year under graduate course.
+Born in Birmingham, Warwickshire, Lawrence undertook weekend acting classes from age 12 at the Birmingham Theatre School.
+After completing her schooling, she was accepted to be trained at the Birmingham School of Speech & Drama on a three-year undergraduate course.

 Career

-On graduating, she undertook work with George Dare's touring company in Norfolk, learning and acting in 36 plays over eight weeks.
+On graduating, Lawrence undertook work with George Dare's touring company in Norfolk, learning and acting in 36 plays over eight weeks.
 After the company returned to Bacton, she left the company with another actress and started working at the local sanitorium to earn enough money to afford the train fare to London.
-After leaving the hospital on finding out that most of the staff had TB, her former landlady introduced her to Lady Rawlinson wife of Sir Alfred Rawlinson, 4th Baronet at North Walsham, who employed her as a cook.
+After leaving the hospital on finding out that most of the staff had TB, her former landlady introduced her to Lady Rawlinson, wife of Sir Alfred Rawlinson, 4th Baronet, at North Walsham, who employed her as a cook.
 Unable to cook, Marjie stayed for the summer of 1953 as the children's nanny.

 Theatre Workshop

-Moving to Swiss Cottage, London in October 1953, she undertook work as a filing clerk in Victoria, London during the day, while watching for acting opportunities in The Stage.
+Moving to Swiss Cottage, London in October 1953, Lawrence undertook work as a filing clerk in Victoria, London during the day, while watching for acting opportunities in The Stage.
 On New Year's Day 1954, she was one of 200 people who attended an audition at the Theatre Royal in Stratford for Joan Littlewood's Theatre Workshop company.
 The facilitator for the audition was Harry Greene.
-Littlewood put her through a two-hour audition before accepting Lawrence into the company.
+Littlewood put her through a two-hour audition before accepting her into the company.
 Greene and Lawrence quickly became a couple.

 Theatre Workshop became such a success that productions would later transfer to London's West End theatres, bringing both Greene and Lawrence to national attention, alongside actors including Sir Sean Connery, Sir John Gielgud, Melina Mercouri, Lana Turner, Jean Seberg and Barbara Windsor.

 After Greene and Lawrence married in 1955, the couple left Theatre Workshop and both began working in television.
 Her last production for Theatre Workshop was in Arden of Faversham, with which the company visited the Paris International Festival in 1954.
 In 1959 Marjie joined the Theatre Workshop transfer to the West End of Wolf Mankowitz's street market musical Make Me An Offer, with music and lyrics by Monty Norman and David Heneker.

 At the launch of independent broadcaster Associated-Rediffusion, the married couple starred in soap opera Round the Redways, about a couple who run a DIY store, with Greene playing an inept repair man; the show ran for seven months.
 As a result, Lawrence uttered the first words on ITV: "There's something wrong with this".